 PG 810 Physiological Psychology.
 This course will cover the fundamental anatomy, physiology, biochemistry, pharmacology, and endocrinology of the brain that underlies human and animal behavior.
-We will study information processing in nerve cells, sensory perception and motor control, and the neurophysiology of complex behaviors such as sleep, emotion and aggression, reward and punishment, learning and memory, and the physiological basis of mental disorders.
-Typically offered in Fall.
-4 units.
+We will study information processing in nerve cells,

 PG 811 Neuropsychology I: Principles and Clinical Syndromes.
 This course is designed to equip students with foundational knowledge for the study of brain-behavior relationships that underlie normal and disordered functioning.
 Cognitive domains will be presented in the context of specific neurological, developmental, psychiatric, and environmental disorders.
 Prerequisite: PC804 and PG810.
 Typically offered in Winter.
 4 units.
 DP